DevOps-MBSE/aac-spec/docs/source/project_documentation/specifications.md

 # Specifications Plugin

-The `Specifications` plugin traces `Requirement`s of provided `Specification`s.
-It does this through the `spec-csv` command, which generates a .csv file for a `Specification` which tracks its `Requirement`s.
+The Specifications Plugin traces requirements of provided modeled specifications.
+It does this through the `spec-csv` command, which generates a *.csv file for a `req-spec` which traces its `requirements`.

 ## Spec-Csv Command
 ```bash